kwickramasekara/blog/src/posts/blog-redesign-v3.md

 **After:**
 ![](https://ucarecdn.com/a244dded-881e-4058-b539-ea00fbd4f0b5/-/format/auto/-/quality/smart_retina/-/stretch/off/-/resize/1200x/)

 Since I noticed my pattern of reworking the blog every few years, I wanted to make the content to be somewhat flexible and easy to extract.
 So I decided to use markdown and use standard syntax without any framework specific shortcodes.
-Thought of using headless CMS such as contenful crossed my mind but Netlify CMS is still a great open-source solution to manage a git based workflow.
+The thought of using headless CMS such as contenful crossed my mind but Netlify CMS is still a great open-source solution to manage a git based workflow.
 Plus, it has the editorial workflow that seamlessly integrates with Netlify to generate draft previews so that was an easy decision.

 ![Netlify CMS editor](https://ucarecdn.com/a12b7ca9-be3b-4ef9-a645-4989662ee3a8/-/format/auto/-/quality/smart_retina/-/stretch/off/-/resize/1200x/)_Netlify CMS editor_